French Imperial Navy: Fleet of the Restoration

-In 1789 the Kingdom of France had the second strongest navy in the world (only second to the Royal British Navy).
+In 1789, the French Navy was the second strongest navy in the world (only second to the British Royal Navy).
 The navy had been rebuilt since the disasters of the Seven Years' War.
-During the American War of Independence, (Anglo-French War (1778–1783)), the French managed quite a few successes against the British Royal Navy which could at best contain this new, rejuvenated, navy.
-French naval officers had become more talented and one, Admiral Pierre André, Comte de Suffern, proved to be a brilliant opponent in the Indian Ocean (Second Anglo-Mysore War).
+During the American War of Independence, (Anglo-French War (1778–1783)), the French managed a few successes against the Royal Navy which could at best contain this new, rejuvenated, navy.
+French naval officers had become more talented and one, Admiral Pierre André, Comte de Suffren, proved to be a brilliant opponent in the Indian Ocean (Second Anglo-Mysore War).
 Following the Treaty of Paris in 1783, the French continued to make improvements to the navy that had brought them revenge for the defeats of the Seven Years' War.
 The standard French ships of the line were of 74 guns (Third-rate designation) and were of excellent design.
 Some reforms were made in 1782, which organised the French Navy in the most sweeping fashion since the days of Louis XIV.
 The whole navy was divided into nine fleets (or squadrons) with many measures made for greater efficiency.

-The way the French fleet was officered and manned was somewhat different to that of the Royal British Navy.
+The way the French fleet was officered and manned was somewhat different to that of the Royal Navy.
 In the 1780s the officer corps was filled almost exclusively by the sons of noble families.
-Indeed, to become a Student of the Navy (Elève de la Marine) (the equivalent of a Midshipman in the British Royal Navy), the young aspiring officer had to apply with a certified copy of his family genealogy to ensure that he had the required amount of 'blue blood'.
+Indeed, to become a Student of the Navy (Elève de la Marine) (the equivalent of a Midshipman in the Royal Navy), the young aspiring officer had to apply with a certified copy of his family genealogy to ensure that he had the required amount of 'blue blood'.
 This system, which ensured officer positions for the nobility, nevertheless produced good officers since they were highly trained.
 Its evil lay in the unfairness to qualified men condemned to the lower deck or the merchant marine because they were not of noble blood.
 Because of this lacking hope, bitterness increased dramatically both in the army and the navy.

 In 1789 the French navy had three main military seaports: Brest and Rochefort on the Atlantic, and Toulon on the Mediterranean.
 These ports were the headquarters for senior commanders, and the bases for most Marine units.
 They had large shipyards for the construction and refitting of warships, as well as related industries, and were the homes of thousands of ouvriers, the shipyard workers.
 There was a powerful corps of administrative and technical officers such as commissars, shipbuilding engineers, and so on.
 There were the officers of the pen (officiers de plume) as opposed to the officers of the sword (officiers d'épée), the sea-faring naval officers who had little regard and much disdain for the "paper pushers".
 There were smaller bases in France, such as Lorient and Cherbourg, and also in the colonies, such as Fort Saint Louis in Martinique and Port Louis in Île-de-France, which were humbler versions of the three great ports, all with the same military and administrative structure.